+How is Tier 2 different from Tier 1 on the landscape?

+A Tier 2 NM plan incorporates relevant components of the 4Rs (right rate, right source [form], combined with the right timing, and the right placement).
+Each of these components was analyzed by separate subgroups of the NM Panel.
+Literature reviewed for Tier 2 NM, addressed manure incorporation, manure application timing, N split applications, N fertilizer banding, P site indices, and nutrient application setbacks.
+The review was detailed and enabled the subgroups focusing on each component to best assess relevant research relating to each of these critical plan categories.
+The components were incorporated into state regulations beginning in 2005/2006 and represent a BMP that has not previously been fully counted or cost-shared on the ground in the calibration nor credited in the model.

 What is the real-world baseline that Tier 2 efficiencies are applied to and do the Tier 2 recommendations agree with agronomic recommendations in the model?

-The Panel acknowledges that the reduction values established through their work may not match what is in the current Chesapeake Bay model.
-The Panel did not develop their values in an attempt to match the current model, but to best reflect the most recent scientific understanding regarding nutrient management.
-The values established under this Panel’s work were likely to differ from those in the current Chesapeake Bay model recognizing that the current model is flawed as it relates to crediting load reductions to nutrient management implementation.
+The Panel acknowledges that the reduction values established based on their review and discussion of the science may not match what is in the current Chesapeake Bay model.
+The Panel developed their values to best reflect the most recent scientific understanding regarding nutrient management.
+The values established under this Panel’s work were likely to differ from those in the current Chesapeake Bay model due to recognized flaws in the current model as it relates to crediting load reductions to nutrient management implementation.
+The Panel recommendations in 2014 are based on the advance in the scientific understanding of nutrient management that has taken place since the development and implementation of the current model.

 The 1985 management conditions without BMPs were used as a baseline for Tier 1, with subsequent Tier 2 reductions related to either the 1985 baseline for stackable BMPs, or to the conditions to circa 1995 for non-stackable BMPs.
-Communicating this concept is obviously difficult because the concept is usually referenced to what changes occur immediately following the adoption of an individual practice, for example the changes in N rates as a result of split applications compared to an all-at-planting application.
+Communicating this concept presents challenges because the concept is usually referenced to what changes occur immediately following the adoption of an individual practice, for example the changes in N rates as a result of split applications compared to an all-at-planting application.
 The Panel agrees however, that the adoption of NM’s 4R components takes place on farms at varying levels with varying timelines.
 For example, many of the 4R components are adopted before an actual NMP is written because some components provide an immediate saving of money, can be easily adopted, or can save labor.
-Thus, factors with economic benefits, or ease of adoption, or labor savings can provide strong incentives for farmer behaviors to change independent of whether these behaviors are part of a NMP or not.
+Thus, factors with economic benefits, ease of adoption, or labor savings can provide strong incentives for farmer behaviors to change independent of whether these behaviors are part of a NMP.

-This concept will not violate the calibration, because the BMP was never adopted by a state until 2006 and the definition, as approved, was never utilized completely in a non-cost-shared system.
-Furthermore it is impossible to estimate the extent of some components on the landscape during or before the calibration and this is one of the reasons the protocol insists conservativeness be added.
-The panel is confident an appropriate amount of conservativeness was added to these efficiencies.
-The model as it exists today has flaws.

 How do you explain a major increase in implementation of Tier 2 in 2014 when, in fact, there’s been little change in management on the ground from last year for this particular BMP?